Ubon Ratchathani Entry Requirements

 Recommended Vaccinations

-- Typhoid - recommended for travelers eating outside major hotels and restaurants
+- Typhoid (for travelers visiting rural areas or eating outside major restaurants)

 Health Insurance